sspynadath/Brookfield-Directory/README.md

 A Python and Streamlit application for exploring Brookfield leadership data through an interactive searchable directory.

-The project combines web scraping, data processing, and an interactive dashboard to make publicly available leadership information easier to search and analyze.
+This project combines web scraping, data processing, and data visualization to create a searchable leadership database built from publicly available Brookfield leadership profiles.

 ---

-## Features
+# Features

 - Search leaders by name
 - Search leaders by title